joelhans/nurse.media/content/blog/0008_copywriting-checklist/index.md

   </div>
 </div>

-## x.
-Look for an overabundance of "we" or "us"
+## 3. Look for an overabundance of "we" or "us"

 A lot of copy in the tech/SaaS space focuses too heavily on the product that's been created or its specific features.
 It turns attention to the company—or even individuals within the company—instead of focusing on the customer.